ErwanR-Holberton/Folio_V2/README.md

 # RPG Map Builder V0

 ### Welcome to our RPG Map Builder project!
 This project is designed as part of our end-of-study Fundamentals of Computer Programming demo at Holberton school.
-It's a software that allows the user to create a map using pre-built or custom tiles.
+It's a versatile tool that empowers users to craft custom maps and effortlessly save them for integration into various applications, particularly games.
+This user-friendly program allows seamless management of map collections organized into projects.
+The feature of creating personalized tiles offers unparalleled design freedom, making it an ideal choice for creative minds seeking a dynamic and customizable mapping solution."

 ## Dependencies